-Total process lead times are fully controllable to a fixed number of days from order entry through job completion.
+Total process lead times are fully controllable at one week from Template through Install.
+As needed, the lead times can be reduced even further.
 Most importantly, the concept provides an improvement in the reliability of the quoted lead times.
 Being both quick and reliable is accomplished.